panzerdp/dmitripavlutin.com/content/posts/092-keys-values-entries/index.md

 If you'd like to quickly check if an object is empty (has no own properties), then a good approach is to check whether the keys list is empty.

-To check if the object is empty, all you need to do is verify the length property of the array returned by `Object.keys()`:
+To check if the object is empty, all you need to do is verify the length property of the array returned by `Object.keys(object)`:

 ```javascript
 const isObjectEmpty = Object.key(object).length === 0;
 ```

-In the following example, `empty` has no properties, while `nonEmpty` object has one properties:
+In the following example, `empty` has no properties, while `nonEmpty` object has one property:

 ```javascript
 const empty = {};